Morgan Bazilian: Early life

 Prior to his career in energy and security, Bazilian was a professional mountain guide on Mount Rainier and Denali for Rainier Mountaineering and International Mountain Guides, and became the 10th American to summit the world's 6th tallest peak - Cho Oyu.
 He is also a published poet.
-As a boy, he started a garage band - The Bermuda Rectangle - with Grammy winner Brad Mehldau.
+As a boy, he started a garage band - Prophets of the Void - with Grammy winner Brad Mehldau.